 To help students learn the names and characteristics of each tidepool animal, use the name often as you go through the step-by-step modeling instructions.
 The animals in the images were made with Plasticine™.
 Playdoh™ does not work well for this type of craft, as it cracks when it dries.

 To model the animals, first choose a material.
 If you would like the creations to permanently dry and be painted, use Modeling Magic™ or a homemade bread clay.
 Otherwise use a modeling clay such as Plasticine™.

-1. Have students sponge paint the base with a variety of gray and white paint.
+- Sponge paint the base a lid with a variety of gray and white paint.

-2. The next day when the paint has thoroughly dried, each student prints their name on the lid of the tidepool so for easy identification without turning the tidepool over.
+- The next day when the paint has thoroughly dried, each student prints their name on the lid of the tidepool for easy identification without turning the tidepool over.

 - Help each student tape a circle of cellophane into the inside of the lid.